NateEag/how-i-code/content/no-hypotheticals.rst

 poorly-planned venture suffer.

 However, there are precious few ideal markets in the world.
-When such software is produced, some people will use it.
+When such software is produced, some people will use it, no matter how poor it is, usually because their job requires them to.
+Since the tool was not designed to solve their actual problems, their day-to-day interactions with it are a constant struggle.

 When a stakeholder says, "Our users will need to export to Microsoft Office formats," he is presenting a hypothetical problem.
 Make him identify specific